SEO vs PPC: Which is better for your business?

 Statistics show that 75% of searchers never scroll past Google’s first page.
 In other words, if your site is not the first thing they see in the SERPs (Search Engine Results Pages) you basically don’t exist.

-Now there are different techniques you could use to boost your online visibility, but for businesses wanting to stand out this usually boils down to two basic options — SEO vs PPC.
-Even though they have a similar goal — to generate quality leads — these two practices deliver different results and work very differently in terms of general practice.
+There are different techniques you could use to boost your online visibility, but for businesses wanting to stand out this usually boils down to two basic options — SEO (Search Engine Optimization) vs PPC (Pay-Per-Click).
+Even though they have a similar goal — to generate quality leads — these two practices not only deliver different results but are also contrasting in terms of cost and general practice.

 Organic search still dominates digital marketing.
-Given that 93% of online experiences start with the search engine and that 70%-80% of users ignore paid ads, not optimising your site for search engines would mean losing a great share of potential customers.
+As 93% of online experiences start with the search engine and 70%-80% of users generally ignore paid ads, not optimizing your site for search engines means that you’re likely to lose a great share of potential customers.

 The advantages of SEO

 Here are a few key benefits of SEO: